giovdi/ha-prices/README.md

     unit_of_measurement: EUR/kWh
 ```

-**Current Time Band**: we'll use it in case of automation failure, to change the current band manually
+**Current Time Band**: we'll use it in case of automation failure to change the current band manually
 ```
 input_select:
   tariff_current_band: